EyeSpy: Remembering TV-am’s Mike Morris

 In 1987 he became one of the main weekday presenters, working alongside many co-hosts such as Anne Diamond and Lorraine Kelly.

-“Mike was a delightful man” Lorraine said, adding that Mike “was such a generous presenter… he didn’t make a big fuss or a song and dance, he made it look easy.
-And I think in some ways he was under-rated because of that.”
+“Mike was a delightful man [he] was such a generous presenter… he didn’t make a big fuss or a song and dance, he made it look easy.
+And I think in some ways he was under-rated because of that.” – Lorraine Kelly

 TV-am lost its ITV Breakfast contract to GMTV which replaced the network’s first breakfast company in January 1993.
-Morris famously stood outside the TV-am studios when news of GMTV’s success was announced and told reporters he was “gutted” and the staff didn’t deserve to lose.
+Morris famously stood outside the TV-am studios when news of GMTV’s success was announced and told reporters he was “gutted” and the staff didn’t deserve to lose their jobs.

 He later joined GMTV for a short spell to front their weekend series Sunday Best before replacing Richard Whiteley on Yorkshire Television’s Calendar News in 1996.
 He remained with the local news operation until 2002.